Institutional Characteristics

 Key Facts Comparison

-The average tuition & fees of best Family Medicine schools is $17,067 for State residents and $39,151 for out-of-state students.
-The average acceptance rate is 53.26% and graduation rate is 79.11%.
+The average tuition & fees of best Family Medicine schools is - for all undergraduate students.
 The following table compares key facts for each schools including acceptance rate, graduation rate, tuition, student to faculty ratio, and student population.

 Name | Tuition & Fees | Acceptance Rate | Graduation Rate | Student Faculty Ratio | Student Population |